 If we make the transformation

 in \eqref{appeq:SDE}, then the steady state PDF

-is not changed.
+will not change.
 The transformation only changes the timescale of the dynamics \eqref{appeq:SDE} from $t_0$ to $\kappa t_0$.
-However, this transformation changes the learned potential from $U$ to $\kappa U$ if we utilize the drift $\kappa \bs{F}(\bs{x})$ and noise strength $\kappa D$ in the system \eqref{appeq:SDE}, which is helpful to set the scale of $U$ to be $O(1)$ by adjusting $\kappa$ suitably for a specific problem.
+However, the potential changes from $U$ to $\kappa U$ if we utilize the drift $\kappa \bs{F}(\bs{x})$ and noise strength $\kappa D$ in the system \eqref{appeq:SDE}.
+This observation allows us to set the scale of $U$ to be $O(1)$ by adjusting $\kappa$ suitably for a specific problem.
 An alternative approach to accomplish this task is by choosing $\bs{F}$ to be $\kappa \bs{F}$ in the EPR loss.